Journey With Our Ancestors

-Each cultural tourism exploration to Kiix̣in lasts approximately three hours.
+Each cultural tourism exploration to Kiix̣in lasts approximately three and a half hours.
 Guided by Huu-ay-aht Traditional Knowledge Holders, groups hike along an old-growth rainforest trail with boardwalk sections and stairs, leading to a beautiful protected beach with rocky ledges and tide pools.

 Our tours are complimentary.

 Tours Run June 15 - September 15, 2019